 What is interesting to note is that “In 1998, the US EPA made it illegal for any product containing DEET to make any child safety claims.
 Products with DEET are required to carry instructions that they should not be used at all for children under 6 months.
 Additional required warnings state that for children 6 months to 2 years, only concentrations of less than 10% DEET should be used, and only once a day”(EHANS).

 At that, I went to my local Rite Aid to see just how many products contain the chemical.
 I found it in a significant amount of sprays.
 I also found that the sprays that did not contain DEET still contained a variety of other harmful chemicals.

-2. I also like Don’t Bite Me, with only 2 ingredients: Vitamin B1 and aloe.
+3. I also like Don’t Bite Me, (it’s a patch to wear on the skin, not a spray) with only 2 ingredients: Vitamin B1 and aloe.
 It is a patch that sticks to the skin.
 I cut it in half for the kids.
 I find it works great on both myself and my children.
+I can’t say we never get bit with just this on, but it cuts down immensely on them.
+When bugs aren’t bad we will use just the patch.
+When we are going somewhere where there are lots of mosquitos, we double this with the spray.
 NOTE: You must apply the patch 2 hours in advance of going outdoors and it works for 36 hours!